bluesky3333/My-personal-hub/README.md

 # My-personal-hub
-It's a simple static website aboyt me writen by HTML
+It's a simple static website about me writen by HTML